Inokinoki/inoki-blog/source/_posts/KDEConnect-iOS-dev-dairy-1.md

 The app identifier "application-identifier" cannot be registered to your development team.
 Change your bundle identifier to a unique string to try again.
 ```

-Apple wants to generate a self-signed certificate for my Apple account and for the application.
+Apple wants to generate a self-signed certificate for my Apple account and the application.
 But it cannot handle the identifier.
 I change it to `org.kde.kdeconnect.ios` and click `Try again`.
 It works.

 ## Multiple commands produce

-Then, rebuild and another one came out:
+Then, rebuild.
+And another one came out:

 {% asset_img error-multiple-commands-produce.png Language file error %}